sommerfeld-io/vm-ubuntu-desktop/CONTRIBUTING.md

 ## Code
 We're thrilled that you'd like to contribute to this project.
 You can do this by submitting a pull request.

-- Take a look at our [Development Guide](development-guide.md) to get an idea of how we work
 - Fork and clone the repository
 - Create a new branch: `git checkout -b my-branch-name`
 - Make your changes and include tests (preferably by using TDD and maybe BDD)